Eastern Shawnee Tribe of Oklahoma

 The Eastern Shawnee Tribe of Oklahoma is one of three federally recognized Shawnee tribes.
 They are located in Oklahoma and Missouri.

-The tribe holds an annual powwow every September at their tribal complex.
+The tribe holds an annual powwow every September at their powwow grounds.
+This is not a closed powwow, and visitors from other tribes or peoples are welcome as long as they respect the Shawnee culture.

 Government

 The headquarters of the Eastern Shawnee Tribe are Wyandotte, Oklahoma, and their tribal jurisdictional area is in Ottawa County, Oklahoma.
-There are 3,779 enrolled tribal members, and 904 of them living within the state of Oklahoma.
-Some live nearby in Missouri, where the tribe has a Cultural Preservation Center at Seneca, Missouri and a community in western Missouri.
+There are 3,921 enrolled tribal citizens, and 904 of them living within the state of Oklahoma.
+Some live nearby in Missouri, where the tribe has a Cultural Preservation Center at Seneca, Missouri, and a community in western Missouri.

-Glenna J. Wallace is the elected chief, since 2006, and is currently serving a four-year term.
-She is the tribe's first female chief.
-The Eastern Shawnee Tribe issues its own tribal vehicle tags.
+As of 2025, the current administration is: